-- 5.2.1 The City shall work with landowners to implement a district energy system to serve public and private development. - DISTRICT ENERGY - 5.2.2 If and when a district energy system is established in the VMC, public institutional uses shall utilize the system where possible.
+- 5.2.2 If and when a district energy system is established in the VMC, public institutional uses shall utilize the system where possible.
 All private development shall be encouraged to utilize the district energy system.
 For public and private projects proceeding prior to construction of the system, development plans shall demonstrate how they may link into the system in the future. - 5.2.3 The preferred location for a district energy plant is at the periphery of the VMC or in an adjacent industrial area.
 Alternatively, a district energy plant could be integrated with other development, either within the podium of a building or as a stand-alone facility.
 The design of the facility shall be sensitive to and enhance its planned surroundings.
 The integration of the facility with another compatible use, such as a parking structure, shall be considered. - 5.2.4 In the absence of a district energy system or to complement and support district energy, the generation and use of on-site renewable energy, such as solar, wind and geothermal, shall be encouraged.
 All new development shall include or make provision for the future installation of solar capture equipment. - 5.2.5 The York Region Official Plan requires utilities to be installed underground, where feasible, in Regional Centres.
 The City shall work with the Region and Powerstream on plans to relocate or bury the existing hydro lines along Highway 7 and Jane Street. - 5.2.6 Required transformers and utility boxes shall be located underground or within buildings wherever possible.